grechaw/athlete-db/README.md

 Note there's a property in application.proeprties to set: `codegenDir`

 In this step, we see the artifacts created by Entity Services code generation.

+To get to the next step

+`git checkout make-extraction`